In-N-Out: the gas cycle from dwarfs to spiral galaxies

 Figure~\ref{fig:mz} shows our simulated galaxies in relation to the observed redshift zero mass-metallicity relationship from \citet{Lee06}, \citet{tremonti04} and \citet{AndrewsMartini2013}\footnote{Note that the method used in \citet{AndrewsMartini2013} differs from that of the other two observed samples.
 In \citet{AndrewsMartini2013}, the direct method was used to measure the metallicity from stacked spectra of SDSS galaxies, whereas in \citet{Lee06} and \citet{tremonti04} metallicities were measured from the flux ratios of strong lines for individual galaxies.}.
 The \citet{tremonti04} metallicity data were lowered by 0.26 dex in order to account for the offset in the metallicity calibration, as noted by \citet{Erb06}.
 Following \citet{Lee06}, stellar masses for the simulations are calculated from the K and B-band magnitudes.
 Gas particle oxygen abundances are weighted by the particle's star formation rate (i.e. probability of star formation) to mimic the measurement of metallicities in star forming regions for observed galaxies.
 The simulated galaxies with stellar masses between $10^8$ and $10^9 M_\odot$ have somewhat lower metallicites than the observed galaxies.
 Nevertheless, the simulated galaxies broadly follow a power law with [O/H]$\propto M_*^{0.3}$ from $M_*\approx 10^{6.5}-10^{10.5}M_\odot$, which is in good agreement with the observed galaxies over that wide range of masses.

-Taken together, the stellar mass-halo mass, Tully-Fisher and mass-metallicity relations relation provide stringent constraints on the cumulative effects of gas inflows, gas outflows, and star formation.
+Taken together, the stellar mass-halo mass, Tully-Fisher and mass-metallicity relations provide stringent constraints on the cumulative effects of gas inflows, gas outflows, and star formation.
 The agreement of the simulations with these relations imply that such processes and their scalings with mass are plausibly represented in our simulations.
-We note that there has been no specific tuning done in these models to match observables.
+We note that while the energy per supernova (dESN) and star formation efficiency (c$^*$) were adjusted together to match the stellar mass-halo mass relation, no other tuning was done.
 Furthermore, the agreement between the medium and high-resolution runs suggests that our results are not strongly dependent on numerical resolution, with the caveat that we only probe a factor of two in spatial resolution.
 In the remainder of this paper, we examine how the properties of the outflows themselves scale with halo mass.